asish012/csslp_preparation/Question Review/Remarks.md

 - Government standard

 External standards can also be classified based on the extent of recognition:
-- National
-- International
+- National: National security standards are often more focused and inclusive of local customs
-International standards are usually more comprehensive and generic
+- International: International standards are usually more comprehensive and generic.

 tax 60
 insurance 30